nushell/nushell/README.md

 This project is currently in its early stages, though it already works well enough for contributors to dogfood it as their daily driver.
 Its design is subject to change as it matures.

-Nu has a list of built-in commands (listed belowed).
+Nu has a list of built-in commands (listed below).
 If a command is unknown, the command will shell-out and execute it (using cmd on Windows or bash on Linux and MacOS), correctly passing through stdin, stdout and stderr, so things like your daily git workflows and even `vim` will work just fine.

 # Philosophy

 Nu draws heavy inspiration from projects like PowerShell.
 Rather than thinking of you filesystem and services as raw streams of text, Nu looks at each input as something with structure.
-When you list the contents of a directory, what you get back in a list of objects, where each object represents an item in that directory.
+For example, when you list the contents of a directory, what you get back in a list of objects, where each object represents an item in that directory.

 ## Pipelines

 Nu takes this a step further and builds heavily on the idea of _pipelines_.
-Just as the Unix philosophy, Nu allows commands to output from stdout and ready from stdin.
-Additionally, commands can output structured data (you can think of this as a kind of third stream).
+Just as the Unix philosophy, Nu allows commands to output from stdout and read from stdin.
+Additionally, commands can output structured data (you can think of this as a third kind of stream).
 Commands that work in the pipeline fit into one of three categories

-* Commands that produce a stream (eg, "ls")
+* Commands that produce a stream (eg, `ls`)
-* Commands that filter a stream (eg, "where size > 10")
+* Commands that filter a stream (eg, `where "file type" == "Directory"`)
-* Commands that consumes the output of the pipeline (eg, "autoview")
+* Commands that consumes the output of the pipeline (eg, `autoview`)

+Commands are separated by the pipe symbol (`|`) to denote a pipeline flowing left to right.

 ```
 /home/jonathan/Source/nushell(master)> ls | where "file type" == "Directory" | autoview